raz-manoa/be-dashboard/Readme.md

 - `Routes`: All declarations of our routes that are grouped per Layout.
 - `Utils`: All utils functions.

+## Layout

+We have 2 page layout:

+- AppLayout
+- DefaultLayout

+### Layout Context

+In each Layout, we use Context to pass data from page content to Layout.

+For example, in AppLayout you can set the header title from page with the useAppLayoutContext (setHeaderTitle)

 ## Components

 ### Text (`Components/General/Text`)